-In the stage where the acne is inflamed- Apply paste of of Neem powder, turmeric, and red sandalwood powder mixed with the juice of mint leaves.
-Apply the paste to the affected area and leave on for one hour and then wash with warm water.
+In the stage where the acne is inflamed- Apply a paste of Neem powder, turmeric, and red sandalwood powder mixed with the juice of mint leaves.
+Apply the paste to the affected area and leave it on for one hour and then wash with warm water.

-In the stage where pimples have subsided and threaten to leave a mark- Apply paste of orange peel powder and Fuller’s earth made into a thick paste with rose water and applied for 10-15 minutes and then rinsed with luke warm water, everyday for 3-4 weeks.
+In the stage where pimples have subsided and threaten to leave a mark- Apply a paste of orange peel powder and Fuller’s earth made into a thick paste with rose water and applied for 10-15 minutes and then rinsed with lukewarm water, every day for 3-4 weeks.

-Apply paste of pink lentil made with rose water for 10 minutes and then washing it off helps in making the skin acne free.
+Apply a paste of pink lentil made with rose water for 10 minutes and then washing it off helps in making the skin acne-free.

 Make a paste of turmeric powder and water and apply to the blemishes with a cotton ball.
 Turmeric has both antibiotic and antibacterial properties so it will help calm the eruptions.
 Constipation can also cause acne.
 So to avoid constipation mix 1 tsf of trifla powder with 1 teaspoon of psyllium husk and take with lukewarm water every night at bedtime.